wormhole-foundation/wormhole-docs/learn/messaging/core-contracts.md

 This does not mean an application _cannot_ specify a destination address or chain.
 For example, the Token Bridge and Standard Relayer contracts require that some destination details be passed and verified on the destination chain.

-Because the VAA creation is separate from relaying, there is no _additional_ cost to the multicast model when a single chain is being targeted.
+Because the VAA creation is separate from relaying, the multicast model does not incur an additional cost when a single chain is targeted.
 If the data isn't needed on a certain blockchain, don't relay it there, and it won't cost anything.